 Sometimes things do not go according to plan.
-When issues arise, do not hesitate to contact us and our Tech Support team will leap into action.
+If not, do not hesitate to contact us and our Tech Support team will leap into action.
 Some typical questions are answered here.
 For more information, consult the FAQs on the Ocean Optics website.

-Ocean SRs Connected to Computer Prior to Application Installation
+Ocean NR Connected to Host Prior to Application Installation